Lucky-210/hello-world/README.md

 # hello-world

+Hello Github

-This is my first time using github!
+This is my first time doing anything like this.
+I'm going to college to write code and I enjoy it.